fdalvi/website-hugo-source/content/blog/2018-04-15-dl4nlp-duisburg.md

   style: full
 ---

 Hassan Sajjad and I just had a great time delivering a 5-day crash course at the Universität Duisburg-Essen.
-It was delivers roughly over 18 hours - with quite a lot of practical exercises!
+It was delivered roughly over 18 hours - with quite a lot of practical exercises!
 Check out the [course materials](/teaching/2018-dl4nlp-duisburg).

-Duisburg was a nice and calm place, not a lot of crowded places.
-A döner place was ready to greet you almost around every corner, and the Königstraße was super-lively with a lot of pop-up shops and restaurants.
+Duisburg was a nice and calm place, with a döner restaurant ready to greet you almost around every corner.
+The Königstraße was super-lively with a lot of pop-up shops and restaurants, and was quite a fun walk in the afternoon.

 {{% center %}}
   {{< figure src="/blog/2018-04-15-dl4nlp-duisburg/sunset.jpg" caption="Sunsets were quite beautiful!" >}}